 Dr. Anika Lucas

 Dr. Anika Lucas is a nephrology fellow at Duke University.
-Dr. Lucas’ research will study racial differences in adverse pregnancy and postpartum outcomes in women with systemic lupus erythematous (SLE), with a goal to more accurately identify women who are at particularly high risk for adverse events.
+Dr. Lucas’ research will study racial differences in adverse pregnancy and postpartum outcomes in women with systemic lupus erythematosus (SLE), with a goal to more accurately identify women who are at particularly high risk for adverse events.
 Dr. Lucas will conduct detailed studies on an international cohort of women with SLE from the United States, Canada, Germany and Italy—one of the largest reported multi-ethnic cohort of pregnant women with SLE in the world—and will evaluate the relations between maternal second trimester estimated glomerular filtration rate (eGFR) and the likelihood of adverse pregnancy outcomes including preeclampsia, preterm birth, fetal loss, and small for gestational age.
 She will also explore the potential role of APOL1 genetic mutations on these important outcomes.

 Dr. Lucas is a graduate of Wellesley College, received a master’s degree from Harvard Divinity School and obtained her medical degree at Temple University School of Medicine.
 She completed her residency in internal medicine at the University of Connecticut.
 As part of her research fellowship, Dr. Lucas will receive additional training in research methods through the Clinical Research Training Program at Duke.